View Annie Pearce's Obituary on YourHoustonNews.com and share memories

 Annie Laurie Meadows Pearce of Conroe, Tx, formerly of Deer Park, Tx, passed away peacefully on October 9, 2019 at the age of 93.
 Annie was born on October 2, 1926 in Ocala, Florida to Oliver P. and Mary E. Meadows.
 She married Robert Arden Pearce Jr., in Ocala, while he served in the Marine Corps.

-Funeral services for Annie Laurie Pearce will be held on Tuesday, October 15, 2019 at 11:00 am in The Chapel at Conroe Funeral Directors with Dr. Thomas Meekins officiating.
-Interment will follow at Houston National Cemetery at 2:00 pm.
-The family will receive friends on Tuesday October 15th from 10 am to 11 am. in The Chapel.
+Funeral services for Annie Laurie Pearce were held on Tuesday, October 15, 2019 at 11:00 am in The Chapel at Conroe Funeral Directors with Dr. Thomas Meekins officiating.
+Interment followed at Houston National Cemetery.
+The family received friends on Tuesday October 15, 2019 from 10 am to 11 am. in The Chapel.

 Annie was a devoted wife, mother, grandmother, aunt and friend.
 She loved to sing, dance, laugh, spend time with her family and loved to bless others with her flowers.
 She had a strength that knew no bounds, lived a life of service to others and had a spirit of generosity.
 Her life left a mark on all that knew her, and she will be truly missed.